cod3licious/spectrm-challenge/README.md

 # Spectrm AI Hiring Challenge

 Taking on this challenge is the first step in the application process to become a [Machine Learning Scientist at Spectrm](https://medium.com/work-at-spectrm/machine-learning-scientist-ad2f21e886d4#.m7aim18ho).

+**Deadline: Sept.
+25th, 2016**

 ## The Challenge